AlexFer-123/backend-authentication/README.md

-Is just a node application to make more easier stater project made with Cursor IDE.
+Is just a node application valid user session.